Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4th number = Alpha
 			"Skin Color"				"-1,-1,-1,-1"

+			// The Mutant Tank is only effective toward human survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0
+			// Maximum: 32
+			// --
+			// 0: OFF
+			// 1-32: ON, the number of human survivors required to be present for this Mutant Tank to be effective.
+			"Requires Humans"			"0"
+		}
+		"Glow"
+		{
 			// The Mutant Tank will have a glow outline.
 			// Note: Only available in Left 4 Dead 2.
 			// Note: This setting can be overridden for specific players.